 The receptor grid is defined in Figure 3-2 below.
-The maximum modeled impacts was reviewed to ensure they are located within the 25-m spaced receptors.
-Additional refined grids was added, if needed.
-In addition, the receptor grid was extended out to 20 km, if needed.
+The maximum modeled impacts will be reviewed to ensure they are located within the 25-m spaced receptors.
+Additional refined grids will be added, if needed.
+In addition, the receptor grid will be extended out to 20 km, if needed.